 A large table with folding legs is provided with the vehicle.
-When not required this table should be securely stowed in the wardrobe.
+When not required this table should be securely stowed in the cupboard adjacent to the wardrobe.
 When the table is needed, the legs should be folded out and the table placed where required.